-A glimpse into the shopping habits of Chinese consumers.
+A glimpse into the shopping habits of Chinese consumers

 In the past years, Chinese food shopping habits have changed and evolved dramatically.
-Nowadays a company willing to enter the Chinese market must be able to understand how Chinese buy and which channel are their favorite if they want to be successful.
-Understanding the preferences and mindset of consumer groups is crucial to successfully expanding a food brand into China and here are the key points to better understand it.
+Nowadays a company willing to enter the Chinese market must be able to understand how Chinese buy and which channels are their favorite if they want to be successful.
+Understanding the preferences and mindset of consumer groups is crucial to successfully expand a food brand into China and here are the key points to better understand it.

-But how Chinese consumers purchases food nowadays?
+But how do Chinese consumers purchase food nowadays?

-Nearly 9 out of 10 respondents trust food safety purchased on ecommerce platforms.
+Nearly 9 out of 10 respondents trust food safety purchased on e-commerce platforms.

-What about the imported food purchases?
+What about imported food purchases?

 And very important indeed, imported food is bought by 74% of the respondents as a gift.

-Safety is the most important criteria for 80% of the panel.
+Safety is the most important criterion for 80% of the panel.
 In fact, for a country shacked many times by food scandals it’s not a surprise at all.
 Thus, brands shouldn’t overlook safety messages when promoting their products in China.

-For the years to come, the demand for high quality products and particularly among younger generations, will for sure present huge opportunities for companies.
+For the years to come, the demand for high-quality products and particularly among younger generations, will for sure present huge opportunities for companies.

-Dairy products and snacks are the 2 kind of imported products the most purchased by Chinese consumers.
+Dairy products and snacks are the 2 kinds of imported products the most purchased by Chinese consumers.
 More than half of respondents who buy imported food buy at least one of these 2 items.

 60% of respondents who buy imported food do so online.
 Why do they prefer to buy online?
 Because it’s more convenient for 70% of them and because they can find better prices than in an offline shop.